Why Hire Us?

 1. We Pride Ourselves on Being Accessible

-Every client will have attorney Brad Groene’s cell number, so you can reach your attorney when you need him – not an assistant.
-Whether you have a quick question regarding your case or need swift legal action, we work fiercely for your benefit and know the importance of offering practical guidance and real-world solutions.
+Every client will have their attorney’s cell phone number, so you can reach your defense attorney when you need them – not an assistant.
+Whether you have a quick question regarding your case or need swift legal action, our criminal defense attorneys work fiercely for your benefit and know the importance of offering practical guidance and real-world solutions.

 2. We Hear What You Have to Say